amachkel/employee-tracker/README.md

 # Employee Tracker
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).
-This is a command-line application built from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a command-line application built from scratch to manage a company's employee database, using Node.js, the npm package Inquirer, and MySQL.
 ## Table Of Contents

  - [installation](#installation)